Here’s the brutal truth about link building:

 Here’s how to do it:

-1. Use ahrefs.com (or your link analysis tool of choice) to export all of the links pointing to your competitor’s content into a spreadsheet:
+1. Use ahrefs.com to export all of the links pointing to your competitor’s content into a spreadsheet.
+Tools like Majestic SEO and Open Site Explorer will also work.

-2. Weed out referring pages that don’t make sense to contact (forums, article directories etc.).
-In my case, after cleaning up the list, I had 160 very solid prospects from a single article.
+2. Weed out referring pages that don’t make sense to contact (forums, article directories, etc.).
+In my case, after cleaning up the list, I had 160 very solid prospects to reach out to.

 3. I emailed all 160 of them using this template: